On the gravitational diagram technique in the discrete setup: Reduction of the functional integral to a form ready for building perturbation series

 It turns out that $g_{**}$ has a scale $\sim \eta$, therefore $g^{**} \sim \eta^{- 1}$.
 Then the scale of graviton metric perturbations $\Delta_* g_{**} \sim \sqrt{\eta }$, and thus $\Delta_* g_{\hast \hast} \sim \eta^{- 1 / 2}$.
 Then in (\ref{g^eta=f(tm)^eta}) we have

-whose expansion in metric perturbations (binomial expansion) has no terms growing with $\eta$.
-In the end, these corrections from metric perturbations will be pumped (by the change of variables considered now) into the expansion of the action in the exponent and further into the perturbation theory, as we consider in Subsection \ref{large-parameter}.
+whose (binomial) expansion in metric perturbations has no terms growing with $\eta$.
+In the end, these corrections from metric perturbations will be pumped (by the change of variables considered now) into an expansion of the action in the exponent and further into perturbation theory, as we consider in Subsection \ref{large-parameter}.
 The above consideration shows that these corrections, moreover, from the factor $( - g )^\frac{\eta - 8}{2}$, which is dangerous in this sense, in the functional measure, will not spoil the perturbative expansion, turning it into an expansion in the large parameter $\eta$.

 Returning to the product of $\N_0 (2 \rv_{\lambda \mu} )$ in the measure, we connect the geometric mean of $\rt_1$, $\rt_2$, $\rt_3$ in the same way with their arithmetic mean with relative accuracy $O ( \Delta \rmm^2_{\halpha} )$ and obtain